perryBunn/keyboard/readme.md

 #### Code Contribution
-Unsure where to begin contributing to Atom?
+Unsure where to begin contributing to keyboard?
 You can start by looking through these `beginner` and `help-wanted` issues:

 - Beginner issues - issues which should only require a few lines of code, and a test or two.
 - Help wanted issues - issues which should be a bit more involved than `beginner` issues.